Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Napua Tower King Suite (the hotel-within-a-hotel upgrade) or Two-Bedroom Suite for the family-of-four flagship.

-#3 in Maui for Family Holidays
+#3 in Maui for a Family Holiday

 Andaz Maui at Wailea Resort